 One of the objectives of all Tāwhia te Mana Research Fellowship schemes is to improve equity and diversity within the ST&I system, in particular by increasing opportunities for Māori, Pacific peoples and women.
-While supplying this profile information is entirely optional for applicants, please consider entering your gender and ethnicity information (particularly if you identify as a member of any of the priority groups), so that your application includes this information for the purposes of panel selection and fulfilment the Fellowships equity and diversity requirement.
+While supplying this profile information is entirely optional for applicants, please consider entering your gender and ethnicity information (particularly if you identify as a member of any of the priority groups), so that your application includes this information for the purposes of the selection.
 You are also able to indicate any iwi group(s) to which you identify.

 For the purposes of these Fellowships, Pacific ethnicity is intended to take into consideration the complex configurations and multiple ethnic identities of Pacific Peoples and cultures.
-It is intended to be inclusive of people who affirm their identity as Indigenous Pacific Peoples and those of Fijian Indian descent.
+It is intended to be inclusive of people who affirm their identity as indigenous Pacific Peoples and those of Fijian Indian descent.